maxperry/photometrypipeline-vm/README.md

 $ chmod +x start.sh
 $ sudo ./start.sh
 ```
-This will SSH into the virtual machine.
+This will download the VM box from [VagrantCloud](https://vagrantcloud.com/maxperry/boxes/photopipe/) (~1GB), setup the VM with Vagrant (will prompt for your host machine root password), and finally SSH into the virtual machine.
 When required for the login password, type `vagrant`.
-Root password is also `vagrant`.
+Root password for the VM is also `vagrant`.

 ## Usage
 Run all the commands below from the `photopipe-vm` folder where the VM is located.